 If you're considering getting a laser tattoo removal, there are a few things you'll need to do before you go under the laser.
-These include:

 Before any laser tattoo removal treatment, you'll need to schedule a consultation with our qualified practitioner.
 At Unify Skin & Laser Clinic we offer free 15 minute consultations to anyone considering laser tattoo removal prior to starting any treatments.
 This will give you the opportunity to discuss your goals and expectations, as well as to have your tattoo evaluated for suitability for laser tattoo removal.
 Its important to consider that even if you have had previous treatments with a different clinic each machine is different and the settings used by the previous practitioner won't necessarily be the same, the consultation is important with any first time session regardless of previous treatments to ensure you get the best results.

 During the consultation we discuss:

 Skin type and condition